abel-research/ampscan/docs/index.rst

 Installation
 ------------

-The best option for installation is to clone directly from the gitlab repository.
-Use:
+The best option for installation is to build AmpScan from source.
+To clone directly from the gitlab repository, use:

 ``git clone https://git.soton.ac.uk/js22g12/AmpScan.git``